build-trust/ockam/README.md

 go run -mod=vendor example/02_register_entity.go
 ```

-The above program generates a new `ed25519` signer, then creates a new entity and assigns it that signer, it also
+The above program generates a new `ed25519` signer, then creates a new entity and assigns it that signer.
+The above
-adds some attributes to the entity, like its manufacturers name.
+code also adds some attributes to the entity, like its manufacturer's name.

 Finally the code above, as part of the `Register` method generates an `EntityRegistrationClaim`.
 This
 [verifiable](https://www.w3.org/TR/verifiable-claims-data-model/) registration claim embeds the
 [DID Document](https://w3c-ccg.github.io/did-spec/#dfn-did-document) that represents this newly created entity.

-The claim is then cryprographically signed using the entity's siner and then subitted to the network.
+The claim is then cryprographically signed using the entity's signer and then subitted to the network.

 An example `EntityRegistrationClaim` claim looks like this: